Visiting the Palace of Versailles: A Complete Guide from Paris

 We wandered into the Venus Room expecting romance and maybe some classical charm.
 Instead, we found Louis XIV throwing some serious Roman Emperor vibes.
 Charles Le Brun, the king's official painter, went all out with a ceiling showing Venus being crowned by the Graces.
 The walls?
 They're covered in panels of mythological heroes and heroines who, apparently, all got their mojo from the goddess of love.

 This wasn't just a pretty room for parties.
 Foreign ambassadors got their first dose of royal intimidation here.
 The king would hold court, turning social gatherings into power plays.
-The restored Jean Varin sculpture of Louis as a Roman emperor adds to the "I am a god" atmosphere—it's one of the few full-length statues of the Sun King that survived his successors' urge to melt things down for cash.
+The restored Jean Varin sculpture of Louis as a Roman emperor adds to the "we am a god" atmosphere—it's one of the few full-length statues of the Sun King that survived his successors' urge to melt things down for cash.

 The Diana Room, King's Apartment